fasttime/Polytype/readme.md

 * Opera 41+
 * Node.js 7+

-Safari does not reject non-constructor functions (such as arrow functions, generators, etc.) as arguments to `classes`, although it does not allow instantiating classes derived from such functions.
+Because of poor ECMAScript compliance, Safari accepts non-constructor functions (such as arrow functions, generators, etc.) as arguments to `classes`, although it does not allow instantiating classes derived from such functions.
 Also, Safari does not throw a `TypeError` when attempting to assign to a read-only property of a Proximi class or object in strict mode.